-So once I ditched the idea of traditional stuffed peppers, I wanted to make “traditional” paleo spaghetti (zoodles with meat sauce… just like the cavemen used to eat) but I realized the zucchini noodles would release too much water into the dish when baked.
+So once I ditched the idea of traditional stuffed peppers, I wanted to make zoodles with the zucchini I had but I realized the zucchini noodles would release too much water into the dish when baked.
 Sweet potato noodles might sound a little strange to serve with spaghetti sauce but hear me out!
 Often, I’ll bake a few sweet potatoes at the beginning of the week then for lunches, I’ll cut one open and top with any sort of meats and vegetables I have on hand.
 Sometimes, I make meat sauce to put on top and it tastes great.
 I love the sweetness paired with the tomato and savory meats.
 Such an easy meal too!
 Anyways, I loved the sweet potato noodles in this dish but other options that should work are baked spaghetti squash or even some cooked gluten free noodles.
 You can always try Cappello’s if you’re looking for a paleo option that tastes like the real deal.
 I bet the fettuccine or even the gnocchi would taste amazing in this dish!

 I melted some dairy free cheese on top of these but it’s completely optional.
 I like the Daiya brand dairy free cheese because it’s free of most allergens plus, it melts and tastes so good!
-It’s not paleo but I personally don’t worry about eating strict paleo as much as I just try to not eat foods I have a reaction to (most paleo foods fall under that category for me).
 Regular mozzarella would be great if you can eat dairy.
 I also really enjoy Kite Hill almond milk cheeses as well as Treeline cashew cheeses but neither of these will melt.
 Of course, don’t go out of your way to find cheese for this dish.
 It’s great without cheese too.Print